gdbooks/3DCollisions/Chapter4/model_test.md

 Now the collisions wont work.
 Visually, the model looks different than how it's represented in memory.
 And all of the bounding primitives (triangles, AABB, Sphere) that we built around it, we built around the model in memory, not the visual model.

 Luckily, we can solve this using matrix operations.
 The translation-rotation-scale of a model can be used to create a transform matrix.
 This matrix represents where in world space the model is.

 If we take the inverse of that matrix, and multiply any point by it, the point will be transformed so that the model is at the origin of the points space.

 This last bit can get a tad confusing, especially since we haven't done any matrix math in a while.
 If you need any help on any of it, give me a call on skype.

-## Creating an inverse model matrix
+## The OBJ Class

 Add the following helper method to your collisions class